 - studying abroad or on a work placement;

 - part of the Erasmus+ programme;

 - on a 'special case' work placement - see below.

 - SFE students:

 - Levels of maintenance loan funding by student circumstance are published on the SFE website.

 - This links to the SFE published funding levels for 2017/18.
 Funding information was last updated by SFE in April 2017, and SFE have not published funding levels for 2018/19 or 2019/20.
 The 2017/18 figures can be taken as a guide to funding levels for following years.

-- Students on study abroad, Erasmus+ work placement (paid or unpaid), and special case work placement are eligible for Full Funding.
+- Students on study abroad, Erasmus+ work placement (paid or unpaid), or special case work placement are eligible for Full Funding.

-- Students on a work placement that is not under the Erasmus+ programme, or is not a special case, are only eligible for Reduced Funding.
+- Students on a work placement that's not under the Erasmus+ programme, or isn't a special case, are only eligible for Reduced Funding.
 This is regardless of whether the placement is paid or not.
 These students should be aware that their funding for the placement year will be significantly less than they would expect to receive in a standard year.

 - Students on study abroad, an Erasmus+ work placement, or special case work placement, should refer to the SFE tables Students who chose not to have their household income considered (if they don't provide household income information) or Students who chose to have their household income considered (if they do provide household income information).
 These are the tables for Full Funding.